 Every single girl in the target demo for Buffy at time of airing is now old enough to direct a Batgirl feature

-Even Avengers: Age of Ultron got criticized for the romantic pairing of its most prominent female superhero, Black Widow, and Hulk as well as the depiction of Black Widow as infertile and seeing herself as a monster because of it.
-The latter is magnified as a problem, given the lack of developed female superheroes in the Marvel Cinematic Universe which leaves Black Widow to shoulder the representation.
+Even Avengers: Age of Ultron got criticized for the romantic pairing of its most prominent female superhero, Black Widow, with Hulk as well as the depiction of Black Widow as infertile and seeing herself as a monster because of it.
+The latter is magnified as a problem due to the lack of developed female superheroes in the Marvel Cinematic Universe which leaves Black Widow to shoulder the representational burden.